 These days, students log onto The Electronic Student Services (T.E.S.S.)
 Web site to sign up for classes.
 Morales’ office has data showing that students often complete their registration within 15 minutes of logging in to the site, and a good number of them are registered and logged off within just one minute.

 That’s a far cry from the way things were for Glenn Sliker ’74.
-“Everything was done with pencil and paper, chalkboards, and printed course listings,” Sliker remembered.
+“Everything was done with pencil and paper, chalkboards, and printed course listings,” Sliker says.
 After standing in line for what seemed like an eternity, he and the other students slowly made their way to the room where registration was taking place.
-“You looked up at the chalkboard to see what classes were available,” Glenn recalled, “and then all of a sudden someone was erasing the course you needed off of the board because it was full.”
+“You looked up at the chalkboard to see what classes were available, and then all of a sudden someone was erasing the course you needed off of the board because it was full.”

-Jim Boothby ’99 remembered long lines from his early years as a student, but said by then registration had moved into the Green Hall basement.
-“Once we made it into the corner room of Green, our Mecca for that moment, we were greeted by the somber faces of the computer operators who were awaiting to input our first, second, third, or, should we be so unlucky, fourth choice of courses,” Boothby said.
-Looking back, he said the process was somewhat akin to the plight of A Christmas Story’s Ralphie Parker, “waiting in line to put in his request to that overworked Santa, only to be quickly rejected.”
+Jim Boothby ’99 remembers long lines from his early years as a student, but says by then registration had moved into the Green Hall basement.
+“Once we made it into the corner room of Green, our Mecca for that moment, we were greeted by the somber faces of the computer operators who were awaiting to input our first, second, third, or, should we be so unlucky, fourth choice of courses,” says Boothby.
+Looking back, he says the process was somewhat akin to the plight of A Christmas Story’s Ralphie Parker, “waiting in line to put in his request to that overworked Santa, only to be quickly rejected.”

 During the 1990s, ASTRO, a phone system for registering, was set up at the College.
-“Using ASTRO was initially frustrating,” Boothby remembered, “but after one figured out that his or her Ticketmaster phone skills were applicable, I think we all got over the change.”
-Yet he added that he still regrets never being able to “find that golden call time that would have gotten me into the Outdoor Rec class.”
+“Using ASTRO was initially frustrating,” Boothby says, “but after one figured out that his or her Ticketmaster phone skills were applicable, I think we all got over the change.”
+Yet he says he still regrets never being able to “find that golden call time that would have gotten me into the Outdoor Rec class.”